microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 ## Task #3: Validate Data Loaded

 * ### Use the Dashboard App
-    * Go to **Secondary AD** tenant.
+    * Go to **Secondary (Data) AD** tenant.
 Go to Azure AD, click on Users.
 Part of the deployment will create an admin user {ENVIRONMENTNAME}-admin@{yournamefhirad}.onmicrosoft.com.
-Click on the admin user and Reset password.
+You can get the password from **dashboardUserPassword**  that you saved after Task #1.
+If you don't have it, click on the admin user and Reset password.
-    * Go to **Primary AD** tenant.
+    * Go to **Primary (Resource) AD** tenant.
 Click on the App Service "{your resource prefix}dash".
 Copy the URL.
 Open Portal "InPrivate" window.
 Go to the App Service URL and login using the admin user above.
     * The dashboard will show you all the patients in the system and allows you to see the patients medical details.
 You can click on little black **fire** symbol against each records and view fhir bundle and details.
     * You can click on resource links lik Condition, Encounters...to view those resource.
     * Go to Patients, and click on little black **i** icon next to a patient record.
 You will notice 2 buttons "Growth Chart" and "Medications" SMART ON FHIR Apps.

 * ### Use Postman to run queries
     * Download [Postman](https://www.postman.com/downloads/) if you haven't already.
     * Open Postman and import [Collection](../Postman/FHIR%20OpenHack.postman_collection.json).
+Collection is a set of requests.
     * Import [Environment](../Postman/FHIR%20OpenHack.postman_environment.json).
 An environment is a set of variables pre-created that will be used in requests.
 Click on Manage Environments (a slider on the top right).
-Click on the environment you imported.
-Enter these values for Initial Value:
+Click on the environment **FHIR OpenHack** you imported.
+Enter these values for Initial and Current Value.
+You can also choose the **FHIR OpenHack** environment you imported in the drop-down and click eye icon and click Edit and enter these values for Initial and Current Value.
-      * adtenantId: This is the **tenant Id of the Secondary AD** tenant
+      * adtenantId: This is the **tenant Id of the Secondary (Data) AD** tenant
       * clientId: This is the **client Id** that is stored in **Secret** "{your resource prefix}-service-client-id" in "{your resource prefix}-ts" Key Vault.
       * clientSecret: This is the **client Secret** that is stored in **Secret** "{your resource prefix}-service-client-secret" in "{your resource prefix}-ts" Key Vault.
       * bearerToken: The value will be set when "AuthorizeGetToken SetBearer" request below is sent.
       * fhirurl: This is **https://{your resource prefix}.azurehealthcareapis.com** from Azure API for FHIR you created in Task #1 above
       * resource: This is the Audience of the Azure API for FHIR **https://{your fhir name}.azurehealthcareapis.com** you created in Task #1 above.
-   * Import [Collection](../Postman/FHIR%20OpenHack.postman_collection.json).
-Collection is a set of requests.
    * After you import, you will see both the Collection on the left and Environment on the top right.
       <center><img src="../images/challenge01-postman.png" width="850"></center>
    * Run Requests: